Silk Spectre: Laurie Juspeczyk

 Laurie Juspeczyk as Silk Spectre on the cover of Before Watchmen: Silk Spectre #1 (June 2012).
 Art by Jim Lee.

-Sally pushed her daughter into the "family business of crimefighting."
-Laurel Jane "Laurie" Juspeczyk never held much interest in becoming her mother's successor, but went along with Sally's wishes anyway.
-Growing up, the brunette Laurie knew Laurence Schexnayder was not her real father, and she always believed, incorrectly, that her real father was Hooded Justice.
+Sally pushes her daughter into the "family business of crimefighting."
+Laurel Jane "Laurie" Juspeczyk does not hold much interest in becoming her mother's successor, but goes along with Sally's wishes anyway.
+Growing up, the brunette Laurie knows Laurence Schexnayder is not her real father, and she believes, incorrectly, that her real father is Hooded Justice.
 Laurie Juspeczyk is a liberal-thinking, modern woman.
 She is vocal in her feminist and humanitarian concerns, and is quite a conditioned fighter.
 At the start of the story, she is shown to have a strained relationship with her mother.
 Driven by the memories of her own experience, Sally tries to keep Laurie from knowing some of the harsher realities of the crime fighting life.
 For example, she did not allow her to read the Hollis Mason (Nite-Owl I) autobiography Under the Hood (which included mention of The Comedian's sexual assault on Sally, something Laurie knew nothing of).
 Sally acted like an agent for her daughter, picking out her costume, and chauffeuring her to "Crimebusters" meetings.
 After the first of these meetings, Laurie met The Comedian outside, who complimented her for being the spitting image of her mother, but their conversation was broken off quickly by an angry Sally Jupiter.
 Laurie noted that the Comedian looked sad as he watched them drive away, and felt sorry for him.
 When Laurie later learned of the sexual assault, she hated The Comedian, though it seems that as time passed, and in a complicated way, Sally was able to come to terms with it, even to the point that she was willing to defend The Comedian from Laurie's derogatory remarks after he was murdered (as Laurie was born after an affair with The Comedian).
 At the same Crimebuster's meeting, Laurie met Doctor Manhattan, and the two quickly became attracted to one another, to his long-time girlfriend Janey Slater's anger.
 Shortly afterwards, 16-year-old Laurie became involved with thirty-something Doctor Manhattan, something her mother did not approve of, likening Laurie's relationship with Manhattan to being the equivalent of sleeping with an H-bomb.
 Drawn to him from the moment she first saw him, Laurie worked with Doctor Manhattan in some of his various domestic assignments, including the suppression of riots during the police strike of 1977.
 Never exactly happy being a vigilante and not happy with the government taking advantage with her relationship with the superhuman Manhattan, Laurie was more than pleased to quit being a superhero when the Keene Act of 1977 forced all but government-sponsored superheroes to retire.